ncatlab/nlab-content/pages/1/4/0/8/8041/content.md

 ### In type theory

-In type theory, there are two different kinds of inverse functions, quasi-inverse functions, various kinds of more or less coherent quasi-inverse functions, and inverse functions.
+In [[type theory]], there are two different kinds of inverse functions, quasi-inverse functions, various kinds of more or less coherent quasi-inverse functions, and inverse functions.

+For more on this see at *[[equivalence in type theory]]*.

 #### Quasi-inverse functions